ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/rolling-stones-vip-brown-sugar-tickets-give-away.markdown

 disable-form: false
 is_promoted: false
 has_entry_page: true
-title: "Win one pair of 2 VIP Brown Sugar tickets to The Rolling Stones ‘No Filter’\
+title: "Win a pair of 2 VIP Brown Sugar tickets to The Rolling Stones ‘No Filter’\
-  \ Tour in London!"
+  \ Tour in London!
+2 prizes to win!"
 competition-description: "<p>\"There is no stopping us” and just like they promised,\
   \ The Rolling Stones are back on the road again with massive concerts around UK,\
   \ Ireland, France, Germany, Czech Republic & Poland and they’re stopping at home\
   \ on Friday May 25th at London Stadium and we want YOU to be there!
 We’ve got our\
-  \ hands on 2 VIP Brown Sugar tickets to 2 lucky NME AAA members to win!</p>\r\n\
+  \ hands on 2 pairs of VIP Brown Sugar tickets to 2 lucky NME AAA members to win!</p>\r\
-  <p>Sounds good?
+  \n<p>Sounds good?
 You know what to do…</p>"
-hero-header: "Win one pair of 2 VIP Brown Sugar tickets to The Rolling Stones ‘No\
+hero-header: "Win a pair of 2 VIP Brown Sugar tickets to The Rolling Stones ‘No Filter’\
-  \ Filter’ Tour in London!"
+  \ Tour in London!
+2 prizes to win!"
 terms-confirmation: "N/A"
 banner-img: "https://assets.expresslyapp.com/asset-20c0e09e-1fae-41da-ba23-9dbb5a8fbb6e.jpg"
 logo-left-href: "http://www.rollingstones.com/tickets/"